koopjs/koop-cli/README.md

   --config       specify the plugin configuration in JSON               [string] --add-to-root  add the given configuration to the app root configuration
                                                       [boolean] [default: false]
+  --no-install   add the new plugin but not install it[boolean] [default: false]
 ```

 ### serve